unfazing/margin_scraper/MarginScraperUserGuide.md

 # 1. Introduction

-This user guide will help you utilise the margin_scraper.exe application and troubleshoot any minor issues.
+This user guide will help you effectively utilise the `margin_scraper.exe` application and troubleshoot any minor issues.

 As of August 2023, the application downloads the latest margin update documents from the following exchanges: